mike-french/myrex/README.md

   The `Split` node for alternate choice is labelled with `|`.

-Character classes `[...]` are implemented as alternate choices for all the enclosed characters and character ranges.
+Character classes `[...]` are implemented as alternate choices for all the enclosed characters, character ranges and character properties.

   Example for REGEX `[a-dZ]`: